Napoli set to be handed 3-0 loss for failing to show at Juve

 “I want to make a really clear appeal for the much more important interest of health to prevail over whatever other logic or vested interests.”

+Napoli had requested that the match be postponed and club president Aurelio De Laurentiis had also contacted Juventus asking the same.

+“He texted me a couple of days ago, asking me to postpone the match,” Agnelli said.
+“My answer was that Juventus abides by the regulations.”

-Napoli had requested that the match be postponed but the Italian league’s protocol for COVID cases is the same as UEFA rules.
+The Italian league’s protocol for COVID cases is the same as UEFA rules.
 If a team has 13 available players, including at least one goalkeeper, the game can go ahead.

 “In regards to Napoli’s official request the Lega Serie A clarifies that the current system of rules must guarantee the health of everybody, equal treatment for all clubs and the respect of the principals of sportsmanship,” read a statement by the league’s governing body.